MaWe88/CYD-External-Display-for-Bitaxe/README.md

-## What's New in Version 3.2 (latest)
+## What's New in Version 3.3 (latest)
-**Notification System**: Integrated ntfy.sh push alerts for critical mining events such as device offline, low voltage, or high temperature.
+- **4th Layout**: a layout perfect for your Desk.
+Clock with Hashrate and current Weather.
+Everything fetched automaticly via API

+- **Status Led**: the status LED now behaves like a Price Up / Down indicator.
+Up -> green; Down -> red

   ---